Dietician Avni Kaul Shares 6 Best Ways to Do Intermittent Fasting

 What to do for an alternate day of fasting?

 Alternate-day fasting – Alternate-day fasting involves fasting every other day, and there are different variations of this plan.
 Some individuals completely avoid solid foods on fasting days, while others consume up to 500 calories.
 On feeding days, people often eat without restrictions.
-Research suggests that alternate-day fasting is effective for weight loss Dietitian Avni Kaul and heart health in both healthy and overweight adults.
+Research suggests that alternate-day fasting is effective for weight loss Dietician Avni Kaul and heart health in both healthy and overweight adults.
 In a study, participants lost an average of 5.2 kilograms (11 pounds) over a 12-week period.
 However, alternate-day fasting is an extreme form of intermittent fasting and may not be suitable for beginners or individuals with certain medical conditions.
 Long-term adherence may also pose challenges.

 How to follow the weekly 24-hour fast?